- What is this lawsuit about?

 4. Do Nothing

-If you are a Settlement Class Member and do not submit a Claim Form, you will still be bound by all orders and judgments of the Court.
+If you are a Settlement Class Member and did not submit a Claim Form, you will still be bound by all orders and judgments of the Court.
 If you acquired a random item "Loot Llama" or random item "Crate" loot box, the contents of which were not known before opening, you will still automatically receive the 1,000 Fortnite V-Bucks or the 1,000 Rocket League Credits.
 However, you will receive no cash payments and no additional V-Bucks or Credits under the Settlement.
 Unless you exclude yourself from the Settlement, you will not be able to file or continue any lawsuit against the Released Parties regarding any of the Released Claims (See the Settlement Agreement for a full description of what legal claims you will be releasing).
 Submitting a timely, valid Claim Form is the only way you can receive cash payments or additional V-Bucks/Credits, or if you wish to make a claim for minor disaffirmance.

 - What does the Settlement provide?